trevans24/quindar-technical/README.md

-Solution Overview
+# Solution Overview

 This project retrieves and displays SpaceX launch data using Apollo Client and GraphQL.
-Instead of using an antd Table, a custom Launch Card component has been implemented to present launch details in a more intuitive and visually appealing way.
+Instead of using an antd `Table`, a custom Launch Card component has been implemented to present launch details in a more intuitive and visually appealing way.
 The application:

-Fetches both historical and upcoming launches from the SpaceX GraphQL API.
+- Fetches **both historical and upcoming launches** from the SpaceX GraphQL API.

-Displays launches in a responsive grid layout instead of a standard table.
+- Displays launches in a responsive grid layout instead of a standard table.

-Uses expandable cards that allow users to view more details about a specific launch when clicked.
+- Uses expandable cards that allow users to view more details about a specific launch when clicked.

-Implements Apollo Client caching for optimized performance and reduced redundant requests.
+- Implements Apollo Client caching for optimized performance and reduced redundant requests.

-Uses client-side fetching to support interactivity and potential real-time updates.
+- Uses client-side fetching to support interactivity and potential real-time updates.

-Productionization & Next Steps
+## Productionization & Next Steps

 If this feature were to be productionized, the following improvements would be made: